Claude Mongeau: Canadian National Railway

 Claude Mongeau was president and CEO of Canadian National Railway from 2010 to 2016, previously serving as CFO for almost a decade.
-He rose through the ranks during the years that CN moved from "the worst railroad to the very best," he told shareholders.
-When he started, he spent several months on the tracks wearing safety gear, working as a "Railroader in Training" to get a look at his tracks and facilities.
-The company's chairman David McLean said of it, "It gives you some idea of what kind of a guy he is."

-In his role, he was credited for implementing a customer-centric based PSR (precision schedule railroading) approach.

 Mongeau's promotion to CEO resulted in the resignation of several senior executives.
 Four years into his tenure, the company experienced a 73% increase in mainline derailments, which The Globe and Mail described as a "deterioration" of its safety record.
 As a result, Mongeau's bonus was reduced.

 During his overall tenure, operating ratio declined from 63.6% to 55.9%.

 He stepped down in 2016 due to throat cancer.
 Chief Financial Officer Luc Jobin replaced him.

 Norfolk Southern Railway

 Mongeau, who has served as an independent director on the Norfolk Southern board of directors since 2019, was appointed as the chairman of the board in 2024.
-Mongeau's new role as chairman of the board also includes chairing the Executive Committee, reflecting his time in the railway industry.
+Mongeau's new role as chairman of the board also includes chairing the executive committee, reflecting his time in the railway industry.
 His appointment comes during a critical time for Norfolk Southern in managing the aftermath of the 2023 East Palestine, Ohio, derailment.